virteal/l8/README.md

 .defer( block) is inspired by the Go language "defer" keyword.
 It is itself a variation around the C++ notion of "destructors".
 There can be multiple deferred blocks for a task.
-Each such block is registered when the .defer() step is executed, not when it is queued (whereas .final() registers a block immediately).
 Because deferred steps are executed just before the task reach its end, they can register additional steps to handle async activities.
 As a result, the task is not fully done until all the defered work is done too.
 Deferred blocks are executed in a LIFO order, ie the last deferred step is run first.

 ```
   var resourceA
   var resourceB
   l8
   .step( function(){ acquireResource( xxx) })
-  .step( function( r ){ ressourceA = r })
+  .step( function( r ){
+    ressourceA = r
-  .defer( function(){ releaseResource( resourceA) })
+    l8.defer( function(){ releaseResource( resourceA) })
+  })
   .step( function(){ xxx work with resourceA xxx })
   .step( function(){ acquireResource( yyy) })
-  .step( function( r ){ resourceB = r })
+  .step( function( r ){
+    resourceB = r
-  .defer( function(){ releaseResource( resourceB) })
+    l8.defer( function(){ releaseResource( resourceB) })
+  })
   .step( function(){ xxx work with resourceB xxx })
 ```